Hard Money Lenders Orange County: Fast Financing Solutions

 Here’s how HomeLight Buy Before You Sell works:

-Although there’s a flat fee of 2.4% of your current home’s sale price, the potential savings could be significant.
+Although there’s a flat fee based on your current home’s sale price, the potential savings could be significant.
 You might save on moving expenses, temporary housing, and even the purchase price of your new home.
 Plus, HomeLight’s BBYS fees are typically much lower than the interest rates on bridge loans, which currently range from 9.5% to 12%.

 3 top hard money lenders in Orange County